 Configuring stripes to work with DataKeeper Cluster Edition is just as easy as configuring a single virtual list.
 Once a stripe is created on each of the two nodes, simply install the DataKeeper Cluster Edition software on each machine and set up the mirroring.
 Configuring DataKeeper Cluster Edition is simple because the software works at the disk letter level, not at the physical device level.

 Build a Stretch Cluster in Amazon EC2

-Depending on what Amazon EC2 regions you use, even if they aren’t in the same state (or country), you may be able to use synchronous replication across longer distances than normal thanks to the data compression option which DataKeeper Cluster Edition includes.
-As we compress data, we trade CPU cycles on the SQL Server instances for time transmitting data.
-The less data that we have to transmit, the easier it is for the network to get the data transmitted to the remote site.
+Depending on which Amazon EC2 regions you use, even if they aren’t in the same state or country, you might be able to use synchronous replication across longer distances than normal, thanks to the data compression option that’s included in DataKeeper Cluster Edition.
+As we compress data, we trade CPU cycles on the SQL Server instances for time spent transmitting data.
+The less data that we have to transmit, the easier it is for the network to transmit the data to the remote site.
 DataKeeper Cluster Edition is an easy, cost-effective way to protect your SQL Server databases when using EC2 to host them.